jayaras/esp8266-nfc-reader/README.md

 ## Todo
 * Thinking of adding some feedback mechanism such as haptic, neopixel or led options.
 * <strike>Need to publish the glue between this code and sonos.</strike>
-* come up with some example automations for Home Asssistant for fun.
+* <strike>come up with some example automations for Home Asssistant for fun.</strike>
 * photo/video of the final build (wood enclosure with wood sound blocks).